-We have no probable or proven reserves, as defined in SEC Industry Guide 7, on our Chandalar gold exploration property.
+We have no proven or probable reserves, as defined in SEC Industry Guide 7, on our Chandalar gold exploration property.
 On April 20, 2008, we received an internal report by an independent registered mining engineer hired by us to make a preliminary economic assessment of our alluvial gold deposit on the Little Squaw Creek drainage located on the Company's wholly owned Chandalar, Alaska, mining property.
 A revised, more in-depth study of the engineer's economic scoping study was submitted on January 29, 2009.
 It concludes that continued drilling exploration and mineral engineering studies of the gold-bearing gravels on Little Squaw Creek to determine the economic viability of mining them is justified.
-We believe the deposit can be substantially expanded through additional drilling and that an increase in its size would significantly increase the postulated mine life and lower projected unit costs.